ouchiko/osmextract/README.md

 The project uses a ```docker``` container which builds in various components which allow us to pass in and process an ```osm.pbf``` file (sources like geofabrik are great for city/country level data sets).
 Within this we're running ```osmosis```, ```osmconvert``` and possibly ```osmfilter```.

+If you're lucky enough to have a nominetum server available you can take this data, which is sometimes lacking address clarity, and run it through a reverse lookup.
+The resulting address base, plus the item name, meta data and latitude / longitude gives you a full and usable location point within your project.

 #### Installation
 Once you've generated a server to use this on clone the repository